rick-hayek/aad-b2c-spa-aspnetcoreapi/web/how-to-setup-this-application-from-scratch.md

 # Set up this single page application from scratch

-This is gonna be a long article.
-I'm trying to help you understand how all those frontend related technologies and tools work under the hood.
+This is gonna be long.
+I'm trying to explain details about how all those frontend related technologies and tools work under the hood, specifically, for node.js, express, webpack, and babel.

 ## Prerequisites